DigitalEpidemic/webRTC-screenshare/README.md

 ## Usage

-1. **Create a Room**:
+1. **Creating a Room**:
+   - Visit the home page
-   - On the home page, click the "Generate" button to create a room ID or enter a custom one
+   - Use the auto-generated room ID or enter a custom one
-   - Click "Share Screen" to create a room and start sharing your screen
+   - Click "Create Room" to start a new session
-   - Or click "Join as Viewer" to create a room and wait for someone to share
+   - Share the generated room link with others you want to invite

-2. **Join a Room**:
+2. **Joining a Room**:
-   - Enter an existing room ID and click "Join Room"
+   - Enter a room ID in the "Join a Room" section
+   - Click "Join Room" to enter an existing session
-   - Or use a shared room link
+   - Alternatively, use a shared room link

-3. **Share Your Screen**:
+3. **Sharing Your Screen**:
-   - In a room, click the "Share Screen" button
+   - Once in a room, click the "Share Screen" button at the bottom of the video area
-   - Select the screen or application window you want to share
+   - Select which screen/window/tab you want to share in the browser dialog
-   - Click "Stop Sharing" when you're done
+   - To stop sharing, click "Stop Sharing" or end the share from your browser's UI

-4. **View a Shared Screen**:
+4. **Viewing Shared Screens**:
+   - Open the "Participants" panel to see who is sharing their screen
-   - Join a room where someone is already sharing their screen
+   - Click on any participant who is sharing to view their screen
-   - The shared screen will automatically display
+   - You can switch between different shared screens at any time

+5. **Leaving a Room**:
+   - Click "Leave Room" in the top-left corner to exit and return to the home page

+## How it Works

+The application uses WebRTC for direct peer-to-peer connections between participants:

+1. When you join a room, a WebSocket connection is established with the signaling server
+2. The server helps coordinate the initial connection between peers (signaling)
+3. Once connected, video streams flow directly between participants without going through a server
+4. This provides low-latency, high-quality screen sharing with good scalability

+## Browser Compatibility

+This application works best in modern browsers with WebRTC support:
+- Google Chrome (recommended)
+- Firefox
+- Microsoft Edge
+- Safari (may have limited functionality)

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments